airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 ![Initial message](../../../getting-started/images/chat.png)

 The NATS Adapter in FastAgency provides a powerful and flexible way to integrate your workflows with the NATS.io message broker.
 By leveraging the scalability and distributed architecture of NATS, you can build highly scalable and production-ready applications.
+With its easy-to-use API and seamless integration with the Mesop UI, the NATS Adapter simplifies the development process while enabling advanced features like conversation auditing.